coordinature/coordinature.github.io/development/applications/familysigns/content/overviewEN.md

 ## 4. Research phase 1: introduction for initiator
   1. Phase 1 intro
-Welcome to Family Signs.
-You have registered yourself and your family to participate in the study.
+Welcome to Family Signs!
+You are amongst the first to have registered yourself and your family to participate in the study.
 The research takes place in three phases: Introduction, Family Activities and Evaluation.
 This Introduction phase is done alone or with your partner and phase 2 and 3 is done together with the entire family.

   2. Contact